 Here you have high-end retailers, like Saks, Tiffany & Co., and Louis Vuitton.
 If you are in the mood for shopping, then you can spend the rest of the morning exploring the stores but then most likely, this will not be on a budget anymore.

-But wiindow shopping these luxury establishments can be lots of fun, too and though they are many restaurants along the way.
+But window shopping at these luxury establishments can be lots of fun, too, and there are many restaurants along the way.

 Free Museums and Concerts

 “230 Fifth Rooftop Bar” offers breathtaking views of New York.
-You can have a brunch, or get a drink at the bar and enjoy the view which can easily keep up with the view from the Empire State Building.
+You can have brunch or get a drink at the bar and enjoy the view, which can easily keep up with the view from the Empire State Building.
 Unfortunately, my pictures from there did not turn out great you can believe me that the view is absolutely GORGEOUS.

-Who does not know the crazy Times Square.
-I once read the Times Square is the most famous place in the world- it is definitely one of the best places to visit in New York on a budget and luckily, spending time at the Times Square is totally free.
+Who does not know the crazy Times Square?
+I once read that Times Square is the most famous place in the world- it is definitely one of the best places to visit in New York on a budget, and luckily, spending time at Times Square is totally free.

 When the Chinese immigrated to America, many of them moved to Chinatown.
 They opened businesses and moved into the apartments above.
 So, while this is a popular tourist destination in New York City, it is also a thriving local community.